-Five years after Sarah’s death Lewellyn Bixby returned to Maine to see his ninety-two year old father Amasa Bixby (1794-1872) and other relatives.
+Five years after Sarah’s death Lewellyn Bixby returned to Maine to see his seventy-six year old father Amasa Bixby (1794-1872) and other relatives.
 The transcontinental railroad had opened the previous year (1869) and the journey that used to take months could now be accomplished in days.
 It was here he found Mary, the little sister of his beloved Sarah, who had grown into a beautiful woman.
 Their daughter, Sarah Bixby Smith, remembered her as tall and slender, with heavy brown hair, dark eyes, and red cheeks.
 On September 24, 1870, 45-year-old Lewellyn Bixby married the beautiful, 21-year-old Mary in Skowhegan, Maine.

 Many women of Mary’s age married older men, since an enormous number of men of her own generation had been killed during the Civil War.
 Also, it was not unusual for widowers to marry their wife’s sister, something Mary’s own father had done.
 Mary also realized that Lewellyn was a good man.
 It must have been exciting for the new bride to travel over the newly established railroad, through parts of the country that few had seen and end up starting a new life.